Design of Everyday Things Framework

 Scoring

 Goal: 10/10.
-When reviewing or creating designs, rate 0-10 based on discoverability, understandability, and error prevention.
-A 10/10 means users can figure out what to do without instructions, understand what happened, and recover from errors easily.
-Always provide current score and improvements to reach 10/10.
+Rate any design 0-10 on discoverability, understandability, and error prevention.
+A 10/10 means users figure out what to do without instructions, understand what happened, and recover from errors easily.
+Report the current score and the improvements needed to reach 10/10.

 The Two Gulfs